Graphic Novelist & Writer

 About RIGHT STATE (Graphic Novel, 2012)

-Just in time for the fall election, this race-against-time political thriller follows an ex-Special Forces commando who goes undercover with a militia group that's plotting to assassinate the second African American President of the U.S. In the week leading up to a major campaign speech, the Secret Service discovers that an extremist militia group is plotting to assassinate America's second African American President.
+Just in time for the fall election, this race-against-time political thriller follows an ex-Special Forces commando who goes undercover with a militia group that's plotting to assassinate the second African American President of the U.S. In the week leading up to a major campaign speech, the Secret Service discovers the extremist militia group's plot.
 The best chance to advert this crisis is to infiltrate the group using an ex-Special Forces war hero turned conservative media pundit named Ted Akers.
-While Aker's politics make him a hero to the right-wing fringe and no friend to the current Administration, he takes the assignment and what follows is an adrenaline fueled race against time to stop a President from dying and a country from being ripped apart.
+While Aker's politics make him a hero to the right-wing fringe and no friend to the current Administration, he takes the assignment and what follows as an adrenaline fueled race against time to stop a President from dying and a country from being ripped apart.

 About PYM (Novel, 2011)